toshihikojs/Toshihiko/README.md

 # Toshihiko

 A simple ORM for node.js in Huaban.
+For performance, this ORM does not provide operations like `in`, `group by`, `join` and so on.

 ## Installation